 The use of performance enhancing drugs in the Olympics is nothing new, in fact athletes and performers likely chewed energy boosting roots and leaves at the inception of the games in the times of ancient Greece.

 Athletes from a wide assortment of countries have been popped doping in past Olympics.
-Russian athletes are no strangers to the use of illegal and legal steroids, test boosters, human growth hormones and other banned substances especially before the fall of the Iron Curtain.
+Russian athletes are no strangers to the use of illegal and legal steroids, natural steroid alternatives, test boosters, human growth hormones and other banned substances especially before the fall of the Iron Curtain.

 So it comes as no surprise that the Russians are under investigation again during the 2016 Games.
 This time it is their formidable boxing team that is in the crosshairs of a couple of governing bodies.